 Okay – have a guess.
-Which day of the week are you most likely to breakdown in your car?
-And which motorway had the highest number of breakdowns in 2016?
+Which motorway had the highest number of breakdowns over the last 5 years?

-Well, if you're planning to head out of London on the M1 on a Friday night, you might want to make sure you've got breakdown cover.
+Well, if you're planning to head out of London on the M1, you might want to make sure you've got breakdown cover.

-breakdowns took place on a Friday in 2016 with over 150,000 breakdowns on the UK's motorways alone.
+on the M1 between April 2014 to March 2019.
 The M1 has the highest number of breakdowns followed closely by the M25 and M6.

 But if you breakdown, there are some simple things you can do to help make a frustrating situation a little more tolerable.
 Take a look at our breakdown checklist that outlines all the equipment you need in case you grind to a halt mid journey.